Tinsmiths Alley, 8A High Street, Ledbury, Herefordshire, HR8 1DS

-To fill Tinsmiths with quality, with the beautiful, useful and seldom found is our daily pursuit.
-Situated in the Herefordshire market town of Ledbury, Tinsmiths idiosyncratic shop buildings always have much to tempt and interest.
+Tucked up a Dickensian alleyway in the Herefordshire market town of Ledbury, Tinsmiths idiosyncratic shop buildings always have much to tempt and interest.
 Our own passion for hand woven and printed textiles, artisan ceramics, the well designed and handmade is always evident in displays of wares in the two shop buildings.

 The first building that you come to is a 16th century timber framed former Tinsmiths workshop.
 This building had been rather unloved since its last commercial use in the 1920’s and required very sensitive but complete renovation before Tinsmiths moved in.
 This building is remarkable in that it did not start life on this site but was likely moved in the 19th century when ‘Butchers Row’, a row of small shops which was in the centre of the High Street was cleared as part of a town centre upgrade.